 The use of remotely-sensed data in combination with in situ water quality measurements provides a powerful source of data in the assessment of water quality across the Reef.
-Remote sensing studies using derived water quality level-2 products and quasi-true colour (hereafter true colour) satellite images have been used to map and characterise the spatial and temporal distribution of river plumes and understand the impact of these river plumes on Reef ecosystems.
+Remote sensing studies using derived water quality level-2 products and ocean colour satellite images reclassified to optical water type maps have been used to map and characterise the spatial and temporal distribution of river plumes and understand the impact of these river plumes on Reef ecosystems.